JJ/perl6em/txt/1-liners.md

 with a yellow ⏏ exactly the place where it should have been whatever it was expecting, a curly bracket in this case.
 See?
 It has been just a misunderstanding.
 Besides, it is much clearer later on.
-It is saying it was expecting either an statement end, or modifier, or modifer loop.
+It is saying it was expecting either an statement end, or modifier, or modifier loop.
 The `}` is how you put an end to the block.
 The fact that there are three different things is the reason why the error, let's not call it error any more, the misunderstanding, is there in the first